homeslicesolutions-zz/backbone-collection-search/README.md

 ==========================
 A keyword search plugin for Backbone.Collections

 This plugin adds an asynchromous "search" method to allow keyword search through the model's attributes in the collection.
+This is a great plugin for implementation of typeahead widgets.

 ### How to use
 ```